 Day 1

 Travel to the Lofoten Islands, 95 miles north of the Arctic Circle and arrive at either Leknes or Svolvaer airport.
-You'll be collected by your hosts and transferred (a one hour drive) to the lodges, your base for the next 6 days.
-Check in to your warm and cosy lodge and meet your fellow riders and guides over dinner at the farms' on-site restaurant.
-Meet the horses and take part in a short 2 hour ride where depending on the time of year (September-March is most likely) you may be able to spot the northern lights.
+Guests will be collected by the hosts and transferred (a one hour drive) to the farm guesthouse, the base for the next 6 days.
+Check in and relax before dinner and meet fellow riders and guides over dinner at the farm's on-site restaurant.
+Meet the horses and take part in a short 2-hour evening ride where, depending on the time of year (September-March is most likely), riders may be able to spot the northern lights.

 Day 2

-Today you'll be exploring the island of Gimsøy, one of the nothernmost islands of the archipelago.
-You'll be spending up to six hours in the saddle today, riding along the old Viking roads.
-Stopping in a traditional lavvu (a yurt/tent structure) for lunch in the valley.
-Once the riding is done, you'll be driven back to the lodges in time for dinner in the on-site restaurant.
+Today riders will be exploring the island of Gimsøy, one of the nothernmost islands of the archipelago.
+Be set to spend up to six hours in the saddle today, riding along the old Viking roads.
+Enjoy an alfresco lunch with the horses in the valley.
+Once the riding is done, transfer by vehicle back to the farm in time for dinner.

 Day 3

-Today's full-day tour takes you from the Viking Museum in Borg to Aalan Gård; a local organic goat farm.
-You'll have lunch at the farm hich serves organic produce and you'll also be able to taste plenty of the goats cheeses produced on-site.
-Continuing on in the afternoon you'll have impressive views of the North Sea.
-After a total riding time of between 5-6 hours you'll be driven back to the lodges for dinner and overnight.
+Today's ride takes guests to Aalan Gård; a local organic goat farm.
+Have lunch at the farm, and enjoy a tasting of the goats cheese produced on-site.
+In the afternoon's there are impressive views of the North Sea.
+After a total riding time of between 5-6 hours, transfer by vehicle back to the farm for dinner and overnight.

 Day 4

 Today will be another full-day ride (5-6 hours) on the island of Gimsøy.
-You'll travel from Gjendalen to the picturesque beach of Vinje on horseback.
-The beaches on Lofoten almost tropical in appearance with white sand and crystal clear turquoise water.
-You'll have lunch in a local, traditional cafe and after your afternoon ride will be driven back to the lodge for dinner and overnight.
+Travel from Gjendalen to the picturesque beach of Vinje on horseback.
+The beaches on Lofoten are almost tropical in appearance with white sand and crystal clear turquoise water.
+Have lunch in a local cafe and after the afternoon ride transfer by vehicle back to the farm for dinner and overnight.

 Day 5

-The ride today takes you through some of the islands most spectacular, and contrasting, scenery.
-You'll be in the saddle today for between 4-5 hours exploring the largest and easternmost island of the Lofoten chain, Austvågøya, a mountainous island with some of Lofoten's highest peaks.
+Today's ride is through some of the Islands most spectacular, and contrasting, scenery.
+Riding time is between 4-5 hours exploring the largest, and easternmost, island of the Lofoten chain, Austvågøya, a mountainous island with some of Lofoten's highest peaks.

 Day 6

-After a hearty breakfast at the lodge it's time to pack up and say goodbye.
-You can be transferred to either Leknes or Svolvaer airport for the journey home.
+After breakfast at the lodge it's time to pack up and say goodbye.
+Transfer to either Leknes or Svolvaer airport for the journey home.

-There is also a spectacular 18-hole championship course which is beautifully situated in nature making this holiday ideal to share with a golfing partner.
+There is also a spectacular 18-hole championship golf course for golfing partners.

 Please note: All itineraries are given for your guidance only and it may be altered on the ground and in accordance with the prevailing conditions by the organising team.